 My research investigates how technologies influence human health.
 I explore the needs of individuals, families, and healthcare providers to first deeply understand these contexts and then create human-centered solutions to help people reach their health-related goals.
 I have designed together with firefighters, healthcare providers, and patients.
-I currently conduct research to support mental health, and work with care managers and people managing depression to support mental healthcare delivery and digital mental health interventions.
-See my projects here.

 1. Design Stories from a Health-tech Startup May 22, 2017